bryanojh/Assignment01/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 Credits
-Product images and features were obtained from Weston Corp & goalinn Content
+Products sold are taken from Puma, Adidas & Nike Product images and features were obtained from Weston Corp & goalinn Logo for website from canva.com

+Content
 The text for section Y was copied from the Wikipedia article Z Media